odinuv/web/articles/database-tech/index.md

 - user A inserted meetings for John to Leon (wrong)
 - user B obtained ID of Leon (right)
 - user B inserted meetings for Leon to Leon (right)
-- John would have no meetings
+- John has no meetings
-- Leon would have meeting of both John and Leon
+- Leon has meeting of both John and Leon

 The graph below shows this scenario in more detail:

 {: .image-popup}
 ![Request and insert concurrency](/en/apv/articles/database-tech/insert-concurrency.svg)

-You may think that such scenario is almost impossible -- the queries run in fraction of seconds.
+You may think that such a scenario is almost impossible --- the queries run in fraction of seconds.
 What is the chance that this might occur?
 The truth is that this may
-happen quite easily as many application have peaks of usage (the operations in the applications are not distributed equally over time).
+happen quite easily as many applications have peaks of usage (the operations in the applications are not distributed evenly over time).
 For example on [booking.com](http://www.booking.com/) you can see something like '19 people are looking at this right now'.
-Now you can see the possibility that two of them click the 'buy' button roughly at the same time can't you?
+Now you can see the possibility that two of them click the 'buy' button roughly at the same time, can't you?

 This scenario is called [**race condition**](https://en.wikipedia.org/wiki/Race_condition#Software).
 It is a